+- 1. Design Phase

+- 2. Construction Phase

+- 2. Acceptance Phase

+- 3. Warranty Period

+- D. Scheduling

-- Prior to submission of the baseline schedule, the CM will coordinate with the CxA to specifically include the detailed tasks involved in the Cx process in the master project schedule.
+- 1. Prior to submission of the baseline schedule, the CM will coordinate with the CxA to specifically include the detailed tasks involved in the Cx process in the master project schedule.
 CxA shall consult directly with the CM to incorporate the Cx tasks in the project schedule.
-The process logic and integration shall ultimately be a collaboration between CM, CxA, and subcontractors.
+The process logic

+General Commissioning Requirements Section 01 91 13 - 10 and integration shall ultimately be a collaboration between CM, CxA, and subcontractors.
 The effort will start with CxA and CM proposing initial logic.
-Then subcontractors will join the discussion and work out the final details, (precedent logic and durations). - 2.
-The Cx schedule will outline generic Cx tasks with prerequisites to each task.
+Then subcontractors will join the discussion and work out the final details, (precedent logic and durations).

+- 2. The Cx schedule will outline generic Cx tasks with prerequisites to each task.
 Contractor shall incorporate the tasks into schedule as applicable to each system.
 This will require a detailed track for each system and as such the scheduler must schedule and code by system as well as by area.
 Contractor shall collaborate with the CxA to determine impacts of project phasing as applicable.
-Examples of integrated tasks include: - a) Contractor preparation of draft Start-Up Documentation; - b) Contractor preparation of Training Plan; - c) Preparation of O&M Documentation content - d) Testing Agency activities; - e) Electrical System Start-Up - f) Mechanical System Start-Up (by system ie: chilled water, hot water, air) - g) BAS Start-Up - h) Test and Balance (by system ie: chilled water, hot water, air) - i) Training Events (by system ie: chilled water, hot water, air) - j) Functional Performance Testing (by system ie: chilled water, hot water, air)
+Examples of integrated tasks include: - a) Contractor preparation of draft Start-Up Documentation; - b) Contractor preparation of Training Plan; - c) Preparation of O&M Documentation content - d) Testing Agency activities Envelope Testing, MEP Testing - e) Electrical System Start-Up - f) Mechanical System Start-Up (by system ie: chilled water, hot water, air) - g) BAS Start-Up Test and Balance (by system ie: chilled water, hot water, air) - h) Training Events (by system ie: chilled water, hot water, air) - i) Functional Performance Testing (by system ie: chilled water, hot water, air, window)

-- A. The CM shall provide a list of required equipment/system submittals to the CxA.
-The CxA will identify submittals to be submitted to the CxA concurrent with submission to the A/E forreview. - B. All Subs, through the CM, shall submit required installation, start-up, and preventive maintenance equipment data sheets to the CxA within 45 days of equipment approval by the A/E. - C. All Subs, through the CM, shall submit O&M data for system and equipment being commissioned under this specification.
-O&M data shall be submitted within 45 days of equipment approval by the A/E, but no less than 8 weeks prior to the beginning of functional testing.

-D. The CM shall submit a copy of the construction meeting minutes, updated construction schedule, RFI log, and ASI log to the CxA within seven days of each meeting or update.
+- A. The CM shall provide the CxA a list of required equipment/system submittals to the CxA.
+The CxA will identify submittals to be submitted to the CxA concurrent with submission to the A/E for review. - B. All Subcontractor, through the CM, shall submit required installation, start-up, and preventive maintenance equipment data sheets to the CxA within 45 days of equipment approval by the A/E. - C. All Subcontractor, through the CM, shall submit O&M data for system and equipment being commissioned under this specification.
+O&M data shall be submitted within 45 days of equipment approval by the A/E, but no less than 8 weeks prior to the beginning of functional testing. - D. The CM shall submit a copy of the construction meeting minutes, updated construction schedule, RFI log, and ASI log to the CxA within seven days of each meeting or update.

-1.7 COMMISSIONING COORDINATION
+1.8 COMMISSIONING COORDINATION